Diagnosing Thermalization via Participation Ratio in Disordered Bosonic Chains

 where $A_{m,n} = \braket{\phi_m|\hat{A}|\phi_n}$.
-In the long-time average, the second sum in Eq.~\ref{eq:observable} typically averages to zero, provided there are no degeneracies or if their number is nonextensive.
+In the long-time average, the second sum in Eq.~(\ref{eq:observable}) typically vanishes -assuming the absence of degeneracies or that the number of any existing degeneracies is nonextensive.
 Consequently, we are left with the sum of the diagonal elements of $\hat{A}$ weighted by $|c_m^2|$.

-The time evolution of the entanglement entropy of the first site $S_1$ is shown in Fig. \ref{fig:St} for two initial occupation states: $\ket{1,1,1,1,1,1,1,1}$ and $\ket{0,2,2,0,0,2,2,0}$.
-In both cases, $S_1$ exhibits small fluctuations around its equilibrium value at times larger than $100$.
-As this equilibration time can change depending on the initial state and the size of the system, in what follows we present equilibrium values of observables for $t = 10^4$, averaged over 40 realizations of the model.

-Thermalization of the observable $\hat{A}$ implies that the first term in Eq.~\ref{eq:observable} converges to the microcanonical average.
-The microcanonical average of a quantum observable $\hat{A}$ is defined as the average value of the observable over all the states within a specific energy range around a given energy $E$, this can be expressed as:
+Thermalization of the observable $\hat{A}$ implies that the first term in Eq.~(\ref{eq:observable}) converges to the microcanonical average.
+This microcanonical average is defined as the average value of the observable over all eigenstates whose energies fall within a specified window around an energy $E$.
+Formally, it is given by